 Following the closure of the Spirit magazine, which became unaffordable after the withdrawal of sponsorship, the Friends returned to a simple newsletter format called the Brooklands Bulletin, initially in monchrome A4, and then in a 16 page A5 green & cream monochrome booklet format published six times a year.

 Following the amalgamation of the Brooklands Club and the Friends group towards the end of 2008 a new magazine was created which continued under the banner of the Brooklands Bulletin, initially in the same monochrome booklet style but with more pages and articles.
 In December 2009 the first edition of the new style all colour 42 page A5 Brooklands Bulletin was published.
+It was edited by Chris Bass (the former editor of the Brooklands Society Gazette) and Diane Willows.
+It was published by the BTM Vice Chairman Robert Hall.

 We aim to publish several articles in each edition supported by photographs on subjects with connections to Brooklands.
 We look at the personalities that made Brooklands tick, the cars, the motor bikes, the aircraft, the bicycles.... in fact anything that is Brooklands related.